Readability Formulas: seven reasons to avoid them and what to do instead

 You cannot just shorten sentences and shorten words to make your communication succeed.
 You would be treating symptoms without analyzing what those symptoms mean.
 You wouldn’t have identified the disease or know how to cure it.

-7. Good scores don’t mean you have useful or usable content
+7. Good scores don’t mean that you have useful or usable content

 A good readability score doesn’t tell you whether your content works to meet your goals or your readers’ needs.
 You also need answers to all the questions we listed earlier.